ungdev/UA-api/README.md

 ## Commands

 ```
-yarn dev       # start development server
+pnpm dev       # start development server
-yarn build     # builds the typescript to javascript
+pnpm build     # builds the typescript to javascript
-yarn start     # start production server
+pnpm start     # start production server
-yarn lint      # checks if the code is correct
+pnpm lint      # checks if the code is correct
-yarn lint-fix  # try to fix lint errors and warnings
+pnpm lint-fix  # try to fix lint errors and warnings
-yarn fake      # populate the database with fake data
+pnpm fake      # populate the database with fake data
 ```

 ## Prisma config